All Episodes

 Repeatedly, repeatedly, the media resorts to personal attacks without any content other than to incite anger.

-Uh, the media has attacked me personally on a number of occasions, including your own network, said I should be harassed as a life sentence, that I should be choked.
+Said I should be harassed as a life sentence, that I should be choked.

 ICE officials are not welcomed in their place of worship, and personal information is shared on the internet.

-When I was hosted by the Correspondence Association, of which almost all of you are members of, you brought a comedian up to attack my appearance and call me a traitor to my own gender.
+When I was hosted by the Correspondents Association, of which almost all of you are members of, you brought a comedian up to attack my appearance and call me a traitor to my own gender.

-The media continues to ratchet up the verbal assault against the president and everyone in this administration, and certainly we have a role to play, but the media has a role to play for the discourse in this country as well.
+And certainly we have a role to play, but the media has a role to play for the discourse in this country as well.

 Three huge guys came up and started probably an inch from my face, screaming at me every word in the book, cursing as loud as they could.

-I'm not trying to use that.
+I'm not trying to separate me.

-Then how do you know if it's acid or water?
+How do you know if it's acid or water?

 How do you know what these people have?